2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

                 nodePort: 30007
           EOF
           ```
+**Note** : Frontend deployment image `ibmaccelerate/cloudnative:frontend_v1` can be found in the `todolist-deployment.yaml` file.

-3. Deploy the to-do-list frontend application on your cluster using kubectl
+3. Deploy the to-do-list frontend application on your cluster using kubectl on your `IBM cloud shell`
    - Create the deployment.
 Execute the below command from `deployment-templates` directory.
      ```
      kubectl apply -f todolist-deployment.yaml